-Asset impairments - for the three months ended March 31, 2024, includes charges related to non-continuing expansion and development projects as well as the write off of other financial assets.
+Asset impairments - for the nine months ended September 30, 2024, increased due to asset impairment charges related to non-continuing expansion and development properties as well as the write off of other financial assets within our MH and UK segments in 2024.
+Refer to Note 16, "Fair Value Measurements," in our accompanying Consolidated Financial Statements for additional information.

-Goodwill impairment - for the three months ended March 31, 2024, was zero as compared to goodwill impairment charges of \$15.4 million related to the UK reporting segment during the same period in 2023.
+Goodwill impairment - for the three and nine months ended September 30, 2024, there were no goodwill impairment charges, as compared to charges of \$44.8 million and \$369.9 million driven by a decline in the fair value of the UK reporting segment during the same periods in 2023.
 Refer to Note 6, "Goodwill and Other Intangible Assets," in our accompanying Consolidated Financial Statements for additional information.

-Interest expense - for the three months ended March 31, 2024, increased due to a higher debt balance and higher weighted average interest rate as compared to the same period in 2023.
+Interest expense - for the nine months ended September 30, 2024, increased due to a higher debt balance and higher weighted average interest rate as compared to the same periods in 2023.
 Refer to Note 9, "Debt and Line of Credit," of our accompanying Consolidated Financial Statements for additional information.

-Loss on remeasurement of marketable securities - for the three months ended March 31, 2024, was zero due to the sale of our publicly traded marketable securities in Ingenia in 2023, as compared to a loss of \$19.9 million during the same period in 2023.
-Refer to Note 16, "Fair Value Measurements" in our accompanying Consolidated Financial Statements for additional information.
+Gain / (loss) on remeasurement of marketable securities - for the three and nine months ended September 30, 2024, was zero due to the sale of our publicly traded marketable securities in Ingenia in 2023, as compared to a gain of \$6.1 million and loss of \$8.0 million during the same periods in 2023, respectively.